 You can discover more about our luggage cover below and in our PDS, or call our friendly team on 1300 72 88 22 if you’d prefer to speak to someone.

 Skip ahead to read:

-Whether you’re travelling for work or fun, luggage insurance cover can provide peace of mind when it comes to your valuable items and personal documents.
+Whether you’re travelling for work or fun, luggage insurance cover may be good to have if you're taking valuable items and personal documents.

 If your luggage is stolen, luggage insurance benefits can help provide cover for the cost of replacing your items by providing reimbursement based on the value of the items affected.

 Why should I get travel insurance that includes luggage cover?